igem-waterloo/wiki2018/src/markdown/Model.md

 \\[ \frac{\textrm{CcaS}_{a}(t)}{dt} =  k_1 \ell(t) + k_9\textrm{Prolif}(t)\\]

-<center>The subscript a indicates that we are tracking the rate of activation of the mentioned molecule.</center>
+<center>The subscript 'a' indicates that we are tracking the rate of activation of the mentioned molecule.</center>

 \\[ \frac{\textrm{CcaR}_{a}(t)}{dt} =  k_2 \textrm{CcaS}_{a} (H(t-\tau_1)\cdot |t|) + k_8\textrm{Prolif}(t)\\]